galaxyproject/training-material/topics/admin/tutorials/upgrading/tutorial.md

 >   - Ideally, have one pull request that reflects all changes made to infrastructure, documentation, frontpage, etc. and add appropriate labels
 >   - If possible, assign at least one technical and/or peer reviewer to verify your changes
 > - Execute the playbook
+> - If applicable, migrate the database to the new schema using the `manage_db.sh` script
 > - Restart the instance (gracefully).
 >
 > ### Testing upgrade